HMCS Fort Erie

-HMCS Fort Erie was a that served in the Royal Canadian Navy during the Second World War and as a from 1956-1965.
+HMCS Fort Erie was a that served in the Royal Canadian Navy during the Second World War and as a from 1956 to 1965.
 She was named for Fort Erie, Ontario.

 Fort Erie was ordered in June 1942 as part of the 1943-1944 building program.
 She was laid down as La Tuque on 3 November 1943 by G T Davie Shipbuilding Ltd. at Lauzon and launched 27 May 1944.
 Her name was changed and she was commissioned as Fort Erie at Quebec City on 27 October 1944 with the pennant K670.

 Background

 The River-class frigate was designed by William Reed of Smith's Dock Company of South Bank-on-Tees.
 Originally called a "twin-screw corvette", its purpose was to improve on the convoy escort classes in service with the Royal Navy at the time, including the Flower-class corvette.
 The first orders were placed by the Royal Navy in 1940 and the vessels were named for rivers in the United Kingdom, giving name to the class.
 In Canada they were named after towns and cities though they kept the same designation.
 The name "frigate" was suggested by Vice-Admiral Percy Nelles of the Royal Canadian Navy and was adopted later that year.